yuin/gopher-lua/.github/PULL_REQUEST_TEMPLATE.md

 Fixes # .

-Canges proposed in this pull request:
+Changes proposed in this pull request:

 - a
 - b